-VOTE_LE "Did respondent vote in last general election?"
+VOTE\LE "Did respondent vote in last general election?"

-- 0 Not eligible to vote at last election
+- 0 Not eligible to vote in last election

 - 1 Yes

 - 2 No

 - 7 Refused

 - 9 No answer

 Some people don't vote nowadays for one reason or another.
 Did you vote in the last [country] national election in [month/year]?